Becky BingeaDirector

 Director

 Cindy joined LWVMC in 2018 and the Board in 2020.
 She was raised in Pennsylvania and after seven years in Washington, D.C., moved to California in 1986 and to Marin County in 1991.
 Shortly after retiring Cindy learned of the significant presence of human trafficking occurring in the Bay Area and discovered the LWV Justice Committee had a focus on this issue.
 Being determined to join in the fight against human trafficking, Cindy joined the League.
-Cindy is a member of the Voter Service Committee, Healthcare Committee and Justice Committee where she is a League representative to the Marin County Coalition to End Human Trafficking (MCCEHT) and participates in the Public Awareness Committee.
+Cindy is a member of the Voter Service Committee, Finance Committee and Justice Committee where she is a League representative to the Marin County Coalition to End Human Trafficking (MCCEHT) and participates in the Public Awareness Committee.
 A graduate of Chatham College with a B.A. in Economics, Cindy spent her 30+ year career working in the insurance industry.
 She held corporate management and senior executive positions at AIG and Liberty Mutual.
 Cindy lives in Sausalito with husband, Ward Fulcher, and loves to sail, hike, opera/theater/the arts and travel.

 Nancy Weber Director